NEMESIS-7/Library_Management_System/README.md

 The entry point of the application that provides an interactive console-based menu for managing members and books.
 Includes the following functionalities:

 - **Manage Members**
     - `1.
-Add com.librarysystem.model.Member`: Adds a new member.
+Add Member`: Adds a new member.
     - `2.
-Search com.librarysystem.model.Member by ID`: Searches for a member by their ID.
+Search Member by ID`: Searches for a member by their ID.
     - `3.
-Search com.librarysystem.model.Member by Name`: Searches for a member by their name.
+Search Member by Name`: Searches for a member by their name.
     - `4.
 Display All Members`: Displays all members.
     - `5.
 Return to com.librarysystem.Main Menu`: Returns to the main menu.

 - **Manage Books**
     - `1.
-Add com.librarysystem.model.Book`: Adds a new book.
+Add Book`: Adds a new book.
     - `2.
-Search com.librarysystem.model.Book by Title`: Searches for a book by its title.
+Search Book by Title`: Searches for a book by its title.
     - `3.
-Search com.librarysystem.model.Book by Author`: Searches for books by their author.
+Search Book by Author`: Searches for books by their author.
     - `4.
 Display All Books`: Displays all books.
     - `5.
-Remove com.librarysystem.model.Book by Title`: Removes a book by its title.
+Remove Book by Title`: Removes a book by its title.
     - `6.
 Return to com.librarysystem.Main Menu`: Returns to the main menu.

 - **View Information**